 So let’s take a look at these features and be done with it.

 People who’re unfamiliar with cooking (along with the braindead philistines who settle for electric cooktops) might assume that this much cooking power is unnecessary and wasteful for all but the most professional of chefs.
 This is wrong.
 Higher BTU’s doesn’t just make food tastes better, it also reduces cooking time.
 At half power, you can cook an egg in less than a millisecond.
 And if set to full power, these burners will cook an entire carton of eggs before you’re even able to purchase them from the store.
 Pretty impressive for only nine thousand dollars.

 Hello, yes, do you guys sell any laughably expensive ranges with a “commercial-grade” look and feel?
 I’m sort of going for an “Inner City Denny’s” look in my kitchen.
 The Viking range you say?
 Perfect.
 I’ll be right over.

 The inability to cook two things at once is a problem which has plagued humanity since time immemorial.
 If one wished to cook chicken strips as well as fries, one would either need to perform complex mental calculations involving oven temperatures, food placement, and cooking time; or purchase two or more extra ovens in which to cook the food.
 Well no longer.
 Now you can buy one double oven range for the price of four to eighteen “poor person” cooking ranges.
 Talk about value!

-I'm just going to go ahead and assume that early onset dementia as the sole reason for the continued existence of the Viking brand.
+I’m just going to go ahead and assume that early onset dementia is the sole reason for the continued existence of the Viking brand.